miyako/console-rsvg-convert/README.md

 ## Notes

-with MSVC projects from ImageMagick, the package contains:
+with MSVC projects from ImageMagick, the ``rsvg`` package contains:
 ``rsvg, xml2, jp2, tiff, pango, cairo, jpeg, png16, glib, z``
 PDF is created but the paint server does not seem to be doing anything (all black).

+with MSVC projects from ImageMagick, the ``cairo`` package contains:
+``pixman, freetype, fontconfig``
+but the results are the same.

+with MINGW projects, the ``rsvg`` package contains:
+``croco, ffi, gdk-pixbuf, gio, glib, gmodule, gobject, harfbuzz, iconv, intl, pangocairo, pangoft2, pangowin32``
+but the results are the same and UTF- BOM crashes GLIB.